Fast modeling of regenerative amplifier free-electron lasers: Approach to fast cavity modeling

 These expressions can be evaluated analytically as a function of the local mode parameters such that the only integral left over is the integral in $\zeta$ which can be calculated numerically.
 These, coupled with the results of Subsection~\ref{subsec:beamsinfibers}, provide a self-consistent numerical scheme for propagating the seed radiation through the FEL.
-Extensive benchmarks of this approach are available in an earlier version of this publication \cite{robles2021self}.
+Extensive benchmarks of this approach are available in the earlier preprint \cite{robles2021self}.

+Before moving on, we should note that within this exponential regime model, different frequency components propagate independently of one another.
+As a result, in principle the full bandwidth of the FEL can be simulated in parallel by tracking with different values for $\Delta\nu$.
+In this way, simple longitudinal effects such as bandwidth narrowing due to the finite mirror bandwidth can be taken into account.
+To account for more complex longitudinal effects, such as outcoupling schemes relying on electron beam shaping \cite{tang2022electron,tang2023active}, would require a revisiting of the underlying model and the basic single frequency approach may no longer apply.
+Including such effects is not critical to understanding basic transverse dynamics and stability of RAFELs as we explore in detail in later sections.